Good Wild Harmonic Bundles and Good Filtered Higgs Bundles: Introduction

 \section{Introduction}

 Let $X$ be a smooth projective variety with a simple normal crossing hypersurface $H$.
 Let $L$ be an ample line bundle on $X$.
-We shall prove the following theorem, that is the Kobayashi-Hitchin correspondence for good wild harmonic bundles and good filtered $\lambda$-flat bundles.
+We~shall prove the following theorem, that is the Kobayashi--Hitchin correspondence for good wild harmonic bundles and good filtered $\lambda$-flat bundles.